Brittle code that crashes on missing keys

 - Compositionality: Operators form algebras (Boolean, monoidal, Kleisli) guaranteeing local reasoning

-- Totality: Missing paths yield ∅ rather than exceptions
+- Totality: Missing paths yield the empty set rather than exceptions

 - Orthogonality: No operator belongs to multiple pillars